-- 1. Submit an Application for Readmission; - 2.
-Meet the admission requirements (including prerequisites for individual courses) which apply to the program at the time of readmission; - 3.
-Send official transcripts for all courses taken since last attending EMCC (all previous academic transcripts will be required if the student is returning after five years); - 4.
-Be recommended for readmission by the Readmission Team. - 5.
-In addition to the above-stated requirements, applicants who have been dismissed from EMCC may be asked to submit an essay outlining what steps were taken since dismissal from the College to ensure academic success upon return to the environment.
+- 1. Meet the admission requirements (including prerequisites for individual courses) which apply to the program at the time of readmission; - 2.
+Send official transcripts for all courses taken since last attending EMCC (all previous academic transcripts will be required if the student is returning after five years); - 3.
+Be recommended for readmission by the Readmission Team. - 4.
+In addition to the above-stated requirements, applicants who have been dismissed from EMCC may be asked to Complete a Student Success/Education Plan with their advisor upon return to the College.

-Student material may be reviewed by a Readmission Team comprised of program faculty, the Director of Admissions, and the Vice President of Academic and Student Affairs.
+Student material may be reviewed by a Readmission Team comprised of program faculty, the Director of Admissions, and the Vice President of Student Affairs.
 This Team may request additional information from other EMCC faculty and staff and/or the applicant.
 An interview with the Readmission Team and/or references may be required.
 The student will be notified of the decision via letter from the Director of Admissions.